 Minyan Dafna is an independent traditional egalitarian minyan in Berkeley, California.
-We come together for one Kabbalat Shabbat and one Shabbat Morning davening per month.
+We come together two to three times a month for Friday night (Kabbalat Shabbat) and Shabbat morning davening.
 Through some experimention with different models of davening and learning, we are creating a vibrant, energetic, and inclusive community committed to halakha.

 If you’d like to contribute with your opinion, time, or in any other way, please let us know.
 We are excited about your involvement and about growing this prayer community together!

 In an effort to accommodate all members of our community, we ask that all food for community events be prepared in a kosher kitchen, and that ingredients for the meal (including cheese) be marked with a recognized kosher symbol (more than just "K").
 If you’d like to bring something to a potluck event but don’t have a kosher kitchen, you can always bring a packaged or raw kosher item, such as challah, wine, pre-made dessert, and fresh fruit.
 If you’re interested in hosting a Minyan Dafna event, but you’re not sure if your home kitchen meets these standards, please contact us and we will be happy to help!

-Minyan Dafna will be holding spirited and songful Yamim Noraim (High Holidays) services again this year in Berkeley.
+Minyan Dafna will be holding spirited and songful Yamim Noraim (High Holidays) services in Berkeley for its third year.
 Join us for traditional-egalitarian davening, lead by community members.

 Services are free, but a donation of $18 per day or $36 for both Rosh Hashana and Yom Kippur will help us defray the costs of space rental.

 We hope you will bring your friends and family!
 Shana Tova!

 After Rosh Hashana davening, we will have a communal kiddush.